 VAER – US based brand who assemble their products in America, which is a change from the norm.
 Great looking dive and field watches, very similar to Hamilton/Seiko black dial styled watches.

-Vapaus – UK watch brand looking to revive the classic 60s motorsport themed chronograph.
-Seiko Meca Quartz movements, keen prices, striking dial colours on the Vorcut range.
+Vapaus – UK watch brand looking to revive the classic gents 50s dress watch in the shape of the Veli model, and 60s motorsport themed chronograph.
+Seiko Meca Quartz or Swiss movements, keen prices, striking dial colours on the Vorcut range.

 Vertex Watches – UK based brand with a long history, in fact the 1950s/60s Vertex Revue is a great collectors item if you can find a gold one without an inscription on the back.
 Modern Vertex watches have a military theme and aim high in terms of build quality and durability.

 Vertigo– Italian style, what can we say?
 The Tornante motorsport chrono is a serious homage to the great Heuer, Breitling, Tissot & Yema watches of the 70s.

 Viqueria – Italian designs capturing the spirit of motorsports, new projects available at discounted prices on Kickstarter

 Von Doren – From Norway, this brand offers a range of Swiss movt powered automatics and quartz models.
 Some striking limited editions.

 Vortic – This US watch brand is also a restoration specialist, so if you have a vintage pocket watch, especially an Elgin, Hamilton, Waltham or other US brand, these are your go-to guys.